Georgina Herrera: Writing

+Her work, both poetry and broadcasting, sheds light on the struggles of women, with a particular emphasis on Black women.
+She emphasizes that she is proud of being a black woman, and that she has become sensitized because of her experience with marginalization.
+She talks about her childhood, and in particular, her grandparents.
+She explains that her grandmother was a runaway slave and that her grandfather was born a slave, along with her great-aunts.
+Herrera spoke about how the stories of those experiences strengthened her.

+By 1959, she had developed good relationships with some journalists.
+She was taken to Prensa libre by the poet Joaquín González Santana, where she showcased a serious dedication to her work.

 Herrera won much recognition both in Cuba and abroad.
 Her work has been translated into various languages and is included in the anthologies Breaking the Silences: An Anthology of 20th-Century Poetry by Cuban Women (ed.
 Margaret Randall, 1982) and Daughters of Africa (ed.
 Margaret Busby, 1992).
 She was also a contributor to Afro-Cuban Voices: On Race and Identity in Contemporary Cuba, edited by Pedro Pérez Sarduy and Jean Stubbs.

 A bi-lingual Spanish/English collection of Herrera's work, entitled Always Rebellious/Cimarroneando: Selected Poems (published by Cubanabooks, a US-based non-profit company specialising in Cuban women's literature), won the 2016 International Latino Book Award for Best Bilingual Poetry Book.
 Herrera said of the collection, whose title references maroons, Africans who escaped from enslavement in the Americas: "The inspiration for the book was my life experiences, it is a definition of me."

+Work in Media

+In addition to her literary work, Herrera cooperated significantly with Cuban Radio, film and television.
+She contributed to cultural programming that aimed to conserve and promote Afro-Cuban history, as well as writing scripts for dramatic shows and educational initiatives.
+She worked for Instituto Cubano de Radio y Televisión (ICRT) for many years, contributing to popular radio serials and televised cultural programs with her expertise in dialogue and narrative development.
+Afro- Cuban stories were made more widely known in the country thanks to her work in broadcast media.

+Herrera was also involved with African diaspora - focused cultural organizations, such as Grupo AfroCuba, an Afro - Cuban intellectual collaborative established in the 1980s.
+She contributed historical and memoiristic works to cooperative initiatives through this collective, which aided in the advancement of diverse studies on Black life in Cuba.

+Herrera created numerous TV and radio dramas, series and programs over her career.
+She worked as a screenwriter for many years before being chosen as President of the Writers Section of the Association of Cinema, Radio, and Television (of UNEAC- Union of Writers and Artists of Cuba).